gui2de/group-education/README.md

 This study suggests menstrual pain, school WASH facilities, urogenital infections, and cultural beliefs affected school attendance among menstruating girls in rural Gambia.

 “Menstrual health intervention and school attendance in Uganda (MENISCUS-2): a pilot intervention study” (Kansiime et.al.
 2020) https://bmjopen.bmj.com/content/bmjopen/10/2/e031182.full.pdf
-* Intervention: training teachers to improve delivery of government guidelines for pubertyeducation, training in use of a menstrual kit and pain management, a drama skit, provision of analgesics and improvements to school water and sanitation hygiene facilities <br>
+* Intervention: training teachers to improve delivery of government guidelines for puberty education, training in use of a menstrual kit and pain management, a drama skit, provision of analgesics and improvements to school water and sanitation hygiene facilities <br>
 * Results: The proportion of girls reporting anxiety about next period decreased from 58.6% to 34.4%, and reported use of effective pain management increased from 76.4% to 91.4%.<br>
 * A cluster randomised trial is needed to evaluate rigorously the intervention effects on MHM and school attendance.